nukesz/nukesz.github.io/content/post/dockerize-spring-boot.md

 Creating `Dockerfile` manually has its pros and cons.
 It's the most flexible solution where you control everything.
 No dependency needed.

+But I think the biggest drawback with this approach is that **it seems** everything is working, but in fact it is hiding the underlining work that is missing.
 The problem comes when you need more than a `Hello World` example.

 #### Repetitive